Learning to Evolve: Bayesian-Guided Continual Knowledge Graph Embedding: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel Bayesian-guided CKGE model that effectively mitigates catastrophic forgetting in evolving knowledge graphs by treating sequential updates as Bayesian inference and incorporating continual clustering to preserve semantic consistency.
-Extensive experiments on multiple benchmarks demonstrate that our model outperforms existing baselines in terms of knowledge preservation and adaptability.
+In this paper, we propose a novel Bayesian-guided CKGE model that effectively mitigates catastrophic forgetting in evolving knowledge graphs.
+Our framework comprises two complementary modules: (1) Bayesian-guided knowledge evolution, which treats sequential updates as Bayesian inference and uses posterior-as-prior updates to provide theoretical guarantees for knowledge preservation, and (2) continual clustering, which constrains semantic drift across snapshots.
+This ensures entities remember not only "who they are" (intra-cluster compactness) but also "who they are related to" (inter-cluster separability).
+Extensive experiments on multiple benchmarks demonstrate that our model significantly outperforms existing baselines in both knowledge preservation and adaptability, achieving optimal balance between plasticity and stability. \begin{acks} This work was supported by the Key Program of the National Natural Science Foundation of China (Grant No. 62436006).